Survivors emerge from wreckage after US storms kill 9 people | Science-Environment

 Those who emerged with their lives gave thanks as they searched the wreckage to find anything worth saving.

-''God was sure with us,'' Tracey Wilhelm said as she looked over the shattered remnants of her mobile home in Alabama's Autauga County.
+"God was surely with us," Tracey Wilhelm said as she looked over the shattered remnants of her mobile home in Alabama's Autauga County.

 A search crew also found five people unharmed but trapped in a storm shelter after a wall from the adjacent house fell onto it, Autauga County Coroner Buster Barber said.
 Someone inside had a phone and kept calling for help.

+The tornado had winds of at least 136 mph (218 kph), the weather service said.

-Downtown Selma, about 64 kilometers to the southwest, also sustained severe damage before the worst of the weather moved across Georgia south of Atlanta.
+Downtown Selma, about 40 miles (64 kilometres) to the southwest, also sustained severe damage before the worst of the weather moved across Georgia south of Atlanta.

+James Carter's Selma home was damaged when the tornado tore through the city.

+"I was at my house and I started hearing a little sound like a train.
+The closer it got, the louder it got.
+By the time it got over the house, the whole house was just shaking.
+My mom, she was laying in the bed, and I tried to put my body on top of her to protect her," Carter said.

 At least 12 people were taken to hospitals, Ernie Baggett, Autauga County's emergency management director, said as crews cut through downed trees looking for survivors.